adamreir/harpsweeper/README.md

 # Harpsweeper
 This is the repocitory for Harpsweeper, a program for composing and organizing for harps.

-Harpsweeper lets you generate a sequency of notes.
-It then shows the notes that can be added, given that
+Harpsweeper lets you generate a sequency of notes, and shows which notes can be added to the sequence, given that there exists a sequence of pedal configurations that can play the sequence.
+Pedal configurations are subject to the following constraints:
- - there exists a sequence of pedal configurations that can play the sequence.
+ - only one pedal per foot change single period.
- - only one pedal per foot can change in a single period.
+ - strings cannot change pich wile they are played.
- - pedals do not change at the same time or right after the corresponding string is played.
+ - strings cannot change pich right after they are played.

 ## Download: